ayahamza1/MENABITs/readme.md

 #### Terminated

 ---
-Treaties provided by UNCTAD in languages other than English are included and sourced from the World Trade Institute.
+Treaties provided by UNCTAD in languages other than English are included and sourced from the <a href="https://edit.wti.org/document/investment-treaty/search" target="_blank">World Trade Institute</a>
+.
 Formatting, typographical, and grammatical corrections are the only modifications to the texts.

 ### Only Arabic
 #### In Force